Accessibility statement

 LLB (National University of Singapore)

 After law school, qualifying for the Singapore Bar and a brief bout practising as a finance lawyer at major law firms in Singapore and London, I decided to do something different and obtained a PhD in Film Studies from University College London (UCL), writing my doctoral thesis on digital cinema technologies.
 Prior to joining York, I held research posts as a Leverhulme Early Career Fellow at the Centre for Research in the Arts, Social Sciences and Humanities (CRASSH), Cambridge University (Visiting Fellow, Wolfson College), and as a Postdoctoral Research Fellow at HUMlab (dually affiliated with the Department of Culture and Media), Umeå University, Sweden.
-In all, I have lived in Singapore; London; Hong Kong; Sweden; Cambridge and now York, and am fluent in both Mandarin and English.
+In all, I have lived in Singapore; London; Hong Kong; Sweden; Cambridge; and now York.
+I am fluent in both Mandarin and English.

 Research